 Skiing is a popular reason for tourism in Europe.
 In fact, Europe contains around ⅔ of the world’s skiable areas.

 There are ski resorts throughout the Alps in countries such as France, Switzerland, Italy, and Austria.
 The Pyrenees Mountains between France and Spain and the Scottish Highlands are other popular ski destinations.

-The best place to visit depends on the type of holiday the traveler wants.
+The best place to visit depends on the type of holiday the traveller wants.

-For travelers who like to see various places at a tranquil pace, there are also cruises around various parts of Europe including:
+For travellers who like to see various places at a tranquil pace, there are also cruises around various parts of Europe including: